Mehrads/Titanic-Disaster/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

-In this challenge, we ask to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+In this challenge, we ask to build a predictive model that answers the question: “What sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

 ## 2. Data

-Our data is from kaggle website.The data has been split into two groups:
+Our data is from the Kaggle website.
+The data has been split into two groups:

 * training set (train.csv)
 * test set (test.csv)